Insektaure/pkDex/README.md

 Built using the Borealis UI framework, pkDex provides a clean, intuitive interface for exploring Pokémon data.

+## Disclaimer

+This application is provided for educational and informational purposes only.\
+It is provided "as is" without any warranties or guarantees of any kind.\
+The developers are not responsible for any issues that may arise from using this application.

 ## Features

 - **Multi-Region Support**: Browse Pokémon from different regions: